tess-hartis/tess-hartis.github.io/_posts/2022-03-07-Value-Types-and-Reference-Types-in-C-Sharp.md

 In C\#, variables can be categorized into two types - value types and reference types.
 The differences concern how a variable stores and accesses its data.
 This post will examine these differences as well as their implications for each type’s behavior.
-This is by no means an exhaustive explaination, but rather a collection of my own notes that I hope others find useful.
+This is by no means an exhaustive explanation, but rather a collection of my own notes that I hope others find useful.
 Corrections are welcomed and encouraged.